 AI Super PACs Duel Over Midterm Spending

 The New York Times reports that two AI-aligned super PACs, Public First and Leading the Future, are among the largest spenders in the 2026 U.S. midterms, having laid out nearly $24 million so far, with supporters pledging more than $100 million in additional spending, per reporting by Theodore Schleifer.
 The Times frames the contest as a proxy fight between Anthropic, which has publicly donated $20 million to the Public First network, and OpenAI, whose president Greg Brockman and his wife have backed Leading the Future.
 Each group spans the parties: Public First's network includes Democratic- and bipartisan-aligned affiliates, while Leading the Future has a Democratic arm (Think Big) and a Republican arm (American Mission).
-Editorial analysis: the two companies have staked out different regulatory postures, with Anthropic favoring stricter AI rules and OpenAI a lighter touch, so concentrated political spending could shape how AI policy is framed and timed.
+The two companies have staked out different regulatory postures, with Anthropic favoring stricter AI rules and OpenAI a lighter touch, so concentrated political spending could shape how AI policy is framed and timed.

 What happened